Let’s travel to the most amazing country on Earth!

 Sculptures for the Cardinal

-Don’t miss the series of sculptures made for the cardinal by the young Gian Lorenzo Bernini (Aeneas, Anchises, and Ascanius; the Rape of Proserpina, Apollo, Daphne, and David) that seem to invite us to participate in his events: the Sacred and Profane Love by Titian; masterpieces by Caravaggio; and the admirable princess Pauline Borghese, Napoleon’s favorite sister, portrayed by Canova as Venus Victrix (Venus Victorious).
-An invaluable artistic heritage populates the rooms of the 17th-century Galleria Borghese.
-Paintings, sculptures, mosaics, and bas-reliefs from the 15th to the 19th centuries are part of the collection displayed on the two floors of the building; the sculptures are placed on the ground floor, while the pinacotheca is on the first floor.
+Don’t miss the series of sculptures made for the cardinal by the young Gian Lorenzo Bernini (Aeneas, Anchises and Ascanius, the Rape of Proserpina, Apollo and Daphne, and David) that seems to invite us to participate in his events, the Sacred and Profane Love by Titian, masterpieces by Caravaggio and admirable princess Pauline Borghese, Napoleon’s favorite sister, portrayed by Canova as Venus Victrix (Venus Victorious).
+An invaluable artistic heritage populates the rooms of the 17th century Galleria Borghese.
+Paintings, sculptures, mosaics and bas-reliefs from the 15th to the 19th centuries are part of the collection displayed on the two floors of the building: the sculptures are placed on the ground floor, while the pinacotheca is on the first floor.

 3) Visiting the Borghese Gallery in Rome: FIRST FLOOR

-The rooms on the first floor introduce themselves on a journey to color and to the canvas with treasures with real and own treasures such as “Portrait of a man”, “Deposition”, “Portrait of a Young Woman with a Unicorn” by Raphael, “Madonna and child ”by Perugino,“ Portrait of a Young Man ”by Ghirlandaio,“Boy with a basket of fruit ”,“ Young Sick Bacchus”,“ David with the Head of Goliath ”,“ Madonna di Loreto” (Pilgrim’s Madonna) by Caravaggio,“ Susanna and the Elders” by Rubens, Titian’s “Sacred and Profane Love”, to name but a few.
+The rooms on the first floor introduce themselves on a journey to color and to the canvas with treasures with real and own treasures such as “Portrait of a man”, “Deposition”, “Portrait of young woman with unicorn” by Raphael, “Madonna and child ”by Perugino,“ Portrait of a Young Man ”by Ghirlandaio,“Boy with a basket of fruit ”,“ Young Sick Bacchus”,“ David with the Head of Goliath ”,“ Madonna di Loreto” (Pilgrim’s Madonna) by Caravaggio,“ Susanna and the Elders” by Rubens, Titian’s “Sacred and Profane Love”, to name but a few.

 4) Visiting the Borghese Gallery in Rome: GROUND FLOOR

-In the gallery, there is a ground floor with a grand entrance hall called Mariano Rossi Hall, imposing both in size and in sumptuousness, for decoration and for the monumental sculptures it houses.
-It takes us through the route of the museum.
-The ground floor is a joy with masterpieces by Bernini, Greek and Roman sculptures of the highest value, Paolina by Canova, Madonna di Loreto (Pilgrim’s Madonna), and Caravaggio.
+In the gallery, there is a ground floor with a grand entrance hall called Mariano Rossi Hall, imposing both in size and in sumptuousness, for decoration and for the monumental sculptures it houses, it takes us through the route of the museum.
+The ground floor is a joy with masterpieces by Bernini, Greek and Roman sculptures of the highest value, Paolina by Canova, Madonna di Loreto (Pilgrim’s Madonna), Caravaggio.

 The Pinacotheca

 The pinacotheca is rich in works for connoisseurs.
-In addition to Raphael, Guercino, Domenichino, it is possible to appreciate some jewels from the 17th and 18th centuries that are found in their natural homes.
-Above all, the arch made by Sicilian Mariano Rossi (1731–1807) dominates, which also bears the name of the hall.
-As we said before, the Galleria Borghese (Borghese Gallery) is spread over two floors, one dedicated to sculptures and the other to paintings.
-Although the visiting rooms are very small, inside there are always some great masterpieces.
+In addition to Raphael, Guercino, Domenichino, it is possible to appreciate some jewels from the 17th and 18th centuries, which are found in their natural home.
+Above all, the arch made by Sicilian Mariano Rossi (1731-1807) dominates, which also bears the name of the hall.
+As we said before, the Galleria Borghese (Borghese Gallery) is spread over two floors, one dedicated to sculptures and the other to paintings, although the visiting rooms are very small, inside there are always some great masterpieces.

 Paolina Bonaparte Borghese

 I advise you to visit this splendid monument for anyone who wants to immerse themselves in art and breathe human creativity at its highest and most refined levels.
-All of the art, or almost all of it, is kept on two floors.
-The room opens the route at the museum with one of the most famous sculptures in the Borghese collection, the portrait statue of Paolina Bonaparte Borghese in the garments of Venus Victrix (Venus Victorious) by Antonio Canova (1757–1822).
+All art or almost all of it is kept on two floors.
+The room opens the route at the Museum with one of the most famous sculptures in the Borghese collection, the portrait statue of Paolina Bonaparte Borghese in the garments of Venus Victrix (Venus Victorious) by Antonio Canova (1757-1822).
 Although the work has been placed in this environment only since 1889, it finds a natural destination in the room dedicated to the stories of Venus and Aeneas, through episodes narrated in the paintings of the arch.

 The five canvases by Domenico de Angelis

-The five canvases, in fact, painted by Domenico de Angelis in 1779, represent the salient moments in the life of the Trojan hero, son of the goddess Venus and the mythical founder of Roman civilization.
-The Sun Room has taken on such a name due to the presence of the ancient reliefs of the God Sun over the car and the Ocean and the Moon over a descending carriage, which connect the ceiling paintings.
+The five canvases, in fact, painted by Domenico de Angelis, in 1779, represent the salient moments in the life of the Trojan hero, son of the goddess Venus and the mythical founder of Roman civilization.
+The Sun Room has taken on such a name due to the presence of the ancient relief of the God Sun over the car, the Ocean and the Moon over a descending carriage, which connect the ceiling paintings.
 In the center of the room is exposed David by Gian Lorenzo Bernini (1598-1680), created by the artist between 1623 and 1624.

 Other Rooms and Works

-Of course, there are other rooms with other masterpieces, both on the ground floor and on the first floor, but you need to visit them and realize that a masterpiece of humanity must be able to be seen at least once in its life.
-We must remember that Galleria Borghese (Borghese Gallery) was born as a private collection, and therefore, the works and their disposition do not meet the didactic criteria (period, subject), but reflect the taste and intentions of their former owners.
-The spaces are well organized, and the management is optimally organized due to the access to the gallery, which allows you to visit it for an adequate amount of time without crowds.
+Of course, there are other rooms with other masterpieces, both on the ground floor and on the first floor, but you need to visit them and realize that a masterpiece of humanity must be able to see at least once in its life.
+We must remember that Galleria Borghese (Borghese Gallery) was born as a private collection and, therefore, the works and their disposition do not meet the didactic criteria (period, subject), but reflect the taste and intentions of their former owners.
+The spaces are well organized, as well as the management is optimally organized due to the access to the gallery, which allows you to visit it for an adequate time and without crowds.

 Useful information

-See now some important information about tickets, hours, addresses, and more.
+See now some important information about tickets, hours, address and more.

 Tickets and Reservations